synthigen/NewsScraperForHindustanTimes/README.md

-# News Scraper from Hindustan Times
+# News Scraper for Hindustan Times

-This simple single file helps you to extract the main headlines from the first page of the Hindustan Times website https://www.hindustantimes.com/ through Node.js.
+This is a test file that helps to extract the main headlines from the first page of the Hindustan Times website https://www.hindustantimes.com/ through Node.js.

 ## Dependencies

-`puppeteer` and `cheerio` are two Node.js packages which are required by given scipt, these can be installed using `npm install puppeteer cheerio`
+`puppeteer` and `cheerio` are Node.js packages that are required by the app, they can be installed using `npm install puppeteer cheerio`

 ## Usage

-Simply invoke the script from where it has been saved to using `node scrape.js`
+Invoke the app from where it has been placed by using `node scrape.js`

-## Version History

-Future version will include upto 50 news headlines, choice to select news websites, select various news categories.